 How to Get There

 The Sangre de Cristo wilderness is located in south-central Colorado between the towns of Westcliffe and Crestone.
-The small cities of Alamosa to the south and Salida to the north are the nearest towns with accomodations.
+The city of Alamosa to the southwest, Salida to the north, and the towns of Westcliffe and Silver Cliff are the nearest towns with accommodations.

 An easy hike, accessible from the eastern side of the range via Hermit Pass Rd (Road 160) from Westcliffe.
 Hermit Pass Rd is steep and rocky and requires a 4WD vehicle with high clearance.